 - Varo Savings Account.
 This high-yield savings account has one of the best annual percentage yields (APYs) around.

-To maximize your savings account yield, Varo recommends you “[o]pen a Varo Savings Account and meet Varo’s three easy requirements to earn 2.80% Annual Percentage Yield* on balances up to $50,000 — one of the best online savings yields in the business.
-Otherwise, earn 1.61% APY.
-The three requirements are: Make at least five Varo Visa debit card purchases in each calendar month, receive total direct deposits of $1,000 or more in the same calendar month, and maintain a savings account balance up to $50,000.”
+To maximize your savings account yield, Varo recommends you “[o]pen a Varo Savings Account and meet Varo’s three easy requirements to earn 5.00% Annual Percentage Yield* on balances up to $50,000 — one of the best online savings yields in the business.
+Otherwise, earn 3.00% APY.
+The three requirements are: Make at least five Varo Visa debit card purchases in each calendar month, receive total direct deposits of $1,000 or more in the same calendar month, and maintain a savings account balance up to $5,000.”

 ^ Early access to direct deposit funds depends on the timing of the payer’s submission of deposits.
 We generally post such deposits on the day they are received, which may be up to two days earlier than the payer’s scheduled payment date.

-* Varo annual percentage yield (APY) is accurate as of April 1, 2020.
+* Varo annual percentage yield (APY) is accurate as of April 1, 2021.
 This rate is variable and may change.
 There’s no minimum balance required to open an account.
 Balance in savings account must be at least $0.01 to earn interest.

 Qapital is an excellent online stock broker for novice and intermediate traders and a sound online bank for consumers looking to park daily funds.
 Although it doesn’t have a free plan, it does offer a set of powerful features that more than pay for themselves with consistent use.

 For $3 per month, Qapital combines these features with a checking and savings account.
 For $6 per month, it adds a low-cost investing solution with prebuilt portfolios that align with users’ investing goals and time horizons.

 Although many other online stock brokers now follow its commission-free lead, Robinhood continues to innovate with new features like a cash management account with competitive yields and access to alternative investments like precious metals and cryptocurrencies.

 For a limited time, apply for a new Robinhood brokerage account and get approved to get a free stock worth $2.50 to $200 per share.

 Much like Stash and Twine, Acorns is a low-cost micro-investing and money management app that makes it easy to boost your portfolio’s balance through automatic roundups and recurring deposits.

-For $1 per month, the basic plan offers access to Acorns Invest, Acorns’ basic taxable investing account.
-For $2 per month, it adds Acorns Later, a tax-advantaged retirement investing option.
-And for $3 per month, it offers Acorns Spend, a checking account with no additional fees and opportunities to earn bonus cash.
+For $3 per month, the Personal plan includes Acorns Invest, Acorns’ basic taxable investing account; Acorns Later, a tax-advantaged retirement investing option; and Acorns Checking, a checking account with no additional fees and opportunities to earn bonus cash.